Wai30Yan/personal-blog/content/projects/image-processing-app/index.md

 ![Alt text](image.png)

-Removed the domain name from the URL.
+Removed the domain name to test with invalid URL.
 ![Alt text](invalid-url.png)

 With valid URL and correct mode, the backend will send the response.